MCW PILOTS FIRST YOUNG LEADERS CONFERENCE IN KOSOVO

 Participants felt more confident about their leadership capabilities and more part of a global community.
 Participants noted that “It was way better than my expectations.
 I learnt a lot, I think I’m a different person now” and “this conference will be the main reason when I go to my hometown to tell what we learned and help them solve those problems.”

-MCW’s Executive Director, Jacinda Jordan, commented “it is critical to continue to grow our global network of young leaders focused on strategic, manageable and impactful actions to catalyze change in their communities.
+MCW’s Executive Director, Jacinda Jordan said, “It is critical to continue to grow our global network of young leaders focused on strategic, manageable and impactful actions to catalyze change in their communities.
 MCW encourages continued participation from all who attended and we look forward to learning and highlighting success stories in the future.”